dacoder101/math-game-bot/README.md

 ## Contributing/Executing

 Install all dependencies using `poetry install` after cloning the repository.
-You will need to configure your IDE with the virtual environment it generates, or it may not detect the installed dependencies, or execute the script with `poetry run` directly.
+You will need to configure your IDE with the virtual environment it generates, or it may not detect the installed dependencies, or execute the run script with `poetry run python run.py` directly.

 If you plan to use `run.py`, the `MATH_BOT_TOKEN` environment variable must be set with your bot's token, which can be created and found on the [Discord Developer Portal](https://discord.com/developers/).